reciprocalreviews/reciprocalapp/DESIGN.md

 - [ ] A `Venue` has a cost and reward for reviewing labor.
 - [ ] `Venue`s are associated with `Submission`s, `Token`s, a `Currency`, and `Transaction`s.
 - [ ] `Venue`s can be proposed, but aren't created until approved.
-- [ ] `Venue`s can have one or more volunteer roles
+- [ ] `Venue`s can have one or more volunteer roles, which are helpful for distinguishing between different types of volunteering for a venue (e.g., reviewer, reviewer for track A, meta-reviewer for track B)
-- [ ] `Venue`s can have one or more commitments to a role, but are usually `yes` and `no`
+- [ ] `Venue`s can have one or more commitments to a role, usually `yes` and `no`, but custom committments can support things like `maybe`, `if necessary`, and other social signals.
 - [ ] When a `Scholar` volunteers for a `Venue`, they do so for a particular role, with a particular commitment, and optionally with a number of papers they are committing to review.
+Volunteering for a venue can also include a statement of expertise relevant to the role.

-Here is a SQL sketch, for clarity of both a record of venues, and scholar volunteers for the venues:
+Here is a SQL sketch of all of the tables involved in this.

 ```sql
 create table venues (